Connect Cribl Search to Cribl Lake

 Cribl Lake Datasets work as Cribl Search Datasets out-of-the-box, so you can instantly start searching them.

-You can also assign Lake Datasets to Lakehouses, for dramatically faster search responses and more-predictable billing.
+You can assign Lake Datasets to Lakehouses, for dramatically faster search responses and more-predictable billing.

 For more information on Lake and Lakehouses, see the Cribl Lake docs.